rlads2017G1/old-blog/about.md

 ### Interests and Motivation

-Hi, I'm Y.-F. Liao, a psychology major at NTU.
-I'm strongly interested in human evolution, particularly the (possible) dynamics of culture-gene coevolutionary process, which I believe had led to some of the most distinctive features of human psychologies.
+I'm a psychology major strongly interested in human evolution, particularly the (possible) dynamics of culture-gene coevolutionary process, which I believe had led to some of the most distinctive features of human psychologies.
 This interest has driven me to study a broad range of interesting subjects, and also gave me an insight about the importance of transmitting idea, knowledge, and experience.

 ### Posts